 The interpretation and enforceability of a contractual indemnity depends upon the specific facts and circumstances involved, as governed by applicable laws, and may ultimately need to be decided by a court or other proceeding, which will need to consider the specific contract language, the facts and applicable laws.
 The law generally considers contractual indemnity for criminal fines and penalties to be against public policy.
 In addition, certain jurisdictions in which we operate, local customs and practice or governmental requirements necessitate the formation of joint ventures with local participation.
 We may or may not control these joint ventures, but we are an active participant in each of these joint ventures.
 In certain jurisdictions, such customs and laws also effectively mandate establishment of a relationship with a local agent or sponsor.
 When appropriate, we enter into agency or sponsorship agreements, in such jurisdictions.
 We are currently party to four joint ventures, two of which are in Nigeria, one in Indonesia and the other in Malaysia.
-A company affiliated with our joint venture partner in Malaysia and a company affiliated with our joint venture partner in Malaysia and a company affiliated with our joint ventures, see Note 5 - "Variable Interest Entities" to the consolidated financial statements included in "Item 8.
+A company affiliated with our joint venture partner in Malaysia and a company affiliated with our joint venture partner in Nigeria are also performing marketing services for us.
+In addition, we have retained marketing agents in India, Kuwait and the UAE.
+For more information regarding joint ventures, see Note 5 - "Variable Interest Entities" to the consolidated financial statements included in "Item 8.
 Financial Statements and Supplementary Data".